Contents

 What makes a helpdesk suitable for UK online retail?

-How did we evaluate each helpdesk?
+How we evaluated each platform

-We assessed each platform against six criteria weighted for UK online retail:
+Six criteria, weighted for UK online retail:

-2. AI and automation capabilities.
+• AI and automation capabilities.
 Does the platform offer AI-powered routing, automated responses, and sentiment analysis out of the box?

-3. Embedded order data.
+• Embedded order data.
 Do agents see full order history, tracking, and customer details directly inside each ticket?

 1. eDesk (best for multichannel marketplace sellers)